jtl-software/connector-documentation/book/fundamentals.rst

 To review:

-- Each call - executed by JTL-Wawi - arrives the endpoint as RPC request.
+- Each call - executed by JTL-Wawi - raches the endpoint as RPC request.
 - The :doc:`Core</glossary/core>` decodes this request and determines the RPC parameters and RPC method.
 - The :doc:`Core</glossary/core>` or the endpoint maps the RPC method to its appropriate controller method and invokes it.
 - The controller method performs the request and returns a result which in turn will be passed to the :doc:`Core</glossary/core>`.